-Open Collective Foundation can fiscally sponsor initiatives that meet the following requirements:
+Open Collective Foundation can fiscally sponsor Collectives that meet the following requirements:

 Here are things that are not required by Open Collective Foundation that are sometimes requested by other fiscal sponsors:

 - No minimum budget balance.

 - No minimum amount you have to raise per year.